 - Baking soda – Baking soda is what helps to give these cookies a bit of a lift.
 Baking powder is not the same thing so don’t use it interchangeably.
 You can read more about baking powder vs. baking soda here.

 - Salt – Of course every recipe needs a little salt to balance out the sweetness.
-I used table salt.
+I prefer sea salt for best flavor but any salt will work.

 - Butter – I used unsalted butter in this cookie recipe.
 Different brands of butter will use varying amounts of salt in their salted butter so it’s better to use unsalted so you can control the amount of salt in the dough.
-And it’s made with melted butter so the dough comes together quickly.
+If you only have salted butter, reduce the salt by 1/2 teaspoon.

 - Eggs – Of course you need a couple large eggs to bring this dough together.
 Make sure that they are room temperature.
 Bring them to room temperature quickly by placing them in a bowl of warm water for 10 minutes.